kasperjunge/LLM-Guide/README.md

 # LLM-Guide 🚀

-Welcome to LLM-Guide, a comprehensive resource for training and hosting large language models (LLMs).
-This repository is designed to provide a central hub for researchers, developers, and enthusiasts who are interested in the latest developments in LLMs, including their training and deployment.
+Welcome to LLM-Guide, a resource for training, hosting and using large language models (LLMs).
+This repository is designed to provide a central hub for researchers, developers, and enthusiasts who are interested in the latest developments in everything LLMs.

 ## Open Sources Projects 👩‍💻
   - [Alpa: Training and serving large-scale neural networks](https://github.com/alpa-projects/alpa)